 Do you ever get the feeling that chefs leave out their secret ingredients when they publish their recipes?
 Or perhaps you bought the cookbook at the restaurant but even when you follow the recipes exactly, they come out short of what you tasted at the restaurant?
 I would hazard to say that it is not so much that the ingredient is secret.
 Rather, its probably just hard to come by.
 Hon Dashi is one of those inconvenient ingredients, since its not widely available outside of Asia.
 In my own recipes, I will usually just insert something generic like chicken stock cube even when I would actually be using Hon Dashi pellets.

 Well enough of that.
 I guess I’d better explain what ‘Dashi’ is first.
-Dashi is a primary stock usually made from kelp (Konbu) and skipjack tuna flakes (Bonito).
+Dashi is a primary stock usually made from dried kelp (Konbu) and dried skipjack tuna (Bonito).
 It is used everywhere in Japanese cooking, and you can think of Dashi as the equivalent of bouillon in classical Western cooking.
 How the stock is prepared is not crucial for our purposes, as all you need to know is you can make Dashi yourself by simply adding Hon-Dashi pellets to hot water.
+Please note that the ‘standard’ Hon Dashi does not contain the kelp component which makes it more flexible.
+You can use it on its own, boil it with Konbu, or use any other kind of vegetable to give it its second layer of flavour.

 ‘Hon’ by the way means ‘the real thing’, which I believe is a well deserved prefix.
 In addition to having a salty taste as one would expect from stock, Hon Dashi boasts a unique sweet and mildly smoky undertone.
 You can practically use it in any recipe which calls for chicken or vegetable stock since it isn’t fishy.
 In fact it doesn’t even taste of fish.
 There is also a newer variety of Hon Dashi made from dried scallops (conpoy) instead of bonito and it merits mention here.
 This scallop version has an intense shellfish flavour which is perfect for enhancing seafood dishes like Bouillabaisse and Seafood Risotto.